-Tan Herman Miller Vintage Eames Upholstered DAW Contract Arm Shell Chair
+Tan Herman Miller Vintage Eames Upholstered RAR Contract Arm Shell Chair

 This is a rare example of a Herman Miller original Eames white contract arm shell with ‘two-tone’ tan vinyl and fabric seat pad designed by Alexander Girard.
-This particular version is slightly more unique in the fact that it is a ‘Contract’ Shell which, sat upon its complimentary, great condition, used dark wood DAW base and available on its own or as a pair, would make a fantastic addition to any home or chosen space.
+This particular version is slightly more unique in the fact that it is a ‘Contract’ Shell which means the top of the shell ‘rounds’ slightly more to the point than the usual arm tops.
+Sat upon its used RAR base, this chair is a stylish and comfortable piece.

-The early versions of these tops were designed as early as the 1940s and once they had begun production in the early 1950s and their popularity grew, both generally and commercially.
+The early versions of these tops were designed as early as the 1940s and once they had begun production in 1950 and their popularity grew, both generally and commercially.
 The ‘contract’ edition of the shells came in a new set of colours and, in respects of the arm shells, the back-rest was much rounder than the standard arm shell giving it a smoother, more professional look.
-Charles and Ray approached the famous Alexander Girard to help design a multitude of upholstered coverings for the iconic shells which adorned both the general and contract shells alike.
+Charles and Ray approached the famous Alexander Girard, who was a good friend of theirs, to help design a multitude of upholstered coverings for the iconic shells which adorned both the general and contract shells alike.
 This particular example sports a vinyl backrest and arms and a fabric seat pad giving the top a unique finish.

 The ‘two-tone’ upholstered finish of this arm shell makes it a more unique version of the extremely popular shell chairs and coupled with its being a contract shell, it really is a rare find!